EngreitzLab/variant-flowfish/README.md

                         PCR replicate counts for each unique replicate key will be summed at the level of this replicate ID.
-                        MLE estimates and VFF spike-in calculations will also be performed at the level of this replicate ID, then compared according to grouping of the experiment key. fastqR1           If provided in the Sample Sheet, overwrites the default value (config['fastqdir']/{SampleID}_*_R1_*fastq.gz) fastqR2           If provided in the Sample Sheet, overwrites the default value (config['fastqdir']/{SampleID}_*_R2_*fastq.gz) sortParamsFile    If provided in the Sample Sheet, overwrites the default value (config['sortparamsdir']/{Batch}_{SampleNumber}.csv)
+                        MLE estimates and VFF spike-in calculations will also be performed at the level of this replicate ID, then compared according to grouping of the experiment key.

+    fastqR1           If provided in the Sample Sheet, overwrites the default value (config['fastqdir']/{SampleID}_*_R1_*fastq.gz) fastqR2           If provided in the Sample Sheet, overwrites the default value (config['fastqdir']/{SampleID}_*_R2_*fastq.gz)

+    Batch             Batch ID used to identify the appropriate FACS sort params file (config['sortparamsdir']/{Batch}_{SampleNumber}.csv)
+    SampleNumber      FlowFISH sample number - used to identify the appropriate FACS sort params file (config['sortparamsdir']/{Batch}_{SampleNumber}.csv) sortParamsFile    If provided in the Sample Sheet, overwrites the default value (config['sortparamsdir']/{Batch}_{SampleNumber}.csv)

+    Other columns can be present but are ignored.

 ### Step 4: Set up the Amplicon Table